-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Scope: Schoolwide 4.1 Action: Community/Parent Liaison and Meaningful School Activities Need: Feedback from teachers, SRS, administrators, and counselors, state that the parents of English Learners, LTELs, low-income and foster youth students are less involved in their student's educational activities.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness mitigate the drop-out rate, which is the non-completer rate for our independent study program.
+The non-completer rate is currently 2.98%.
+Teachers and parents provided feedback indicating that they support the value of supporting student retention.
+Scope: Schoolwide They are quick to provide food daily.
+Students also ask for food as needed.
+These actions will decrease non-completer rates for our English Learners, LTEL, low-income, and foster youth student population.
+However, because we expect that all students will benefit, this action is provided on an LEA-wide basis.
+We will also consider input from the parents, students, and teachers.
+4.1 Action: Community/Parent Liaison and Meaningful School Activities Need: Feedback from teachers, SRS, administrators, and counselors, state that the parents of English Learners, LTELs, low-income and foster youth students are less involved in their student's educational activities.
 According to our educational partners, parents are an essential component to effective schooling and the overall academic success of these students.
 As shown above, in the metrics section, we expect the participation counts to be above enrollment.
 Teachers and parents provided feedback indicating that they support the value of implementing parent engagement activities.
-Scope: Schoolwide To ensure our continued success, we hope to see an increase in parent participation.
+To ensure our continued success, we hope to see an increase in parent participation.
 We will continue to provide a community liaison who does outreach and promotes the school as a welcoming place for EL, FY, and LI through organizing on-site activities and events.
 We believe that increasing parent/family engagement, as well as creating and cultivating connections in the community, will have a positive impact on students.
 This action is on an on-going basis, throughout the school year.
 The support of the community liaison is designed to meet the needs most associated with increased involvement of the parents of English Learners, low-income and foster youth.
 However, because we expect that all students will benefit, this action is provided on an LEA-wide basis.
 We will closely monitor progress on our parent participation count so that they are above the enrollment amount.
 We will also consider input from the parents, students and teachers.
-4.2 Action: Translation and Outreach Services Need: Eliminating language barriers for families of our English learners is necessary to ensure that students and families are aware of school events and activities.
-We will continue to increase awareness of the school events and activities We will closely monitor progress on our parent participation count so that they are above the enrollment amount.